UncleSam1966/VipAccess_GUI/README.md

 Just download and extract the archive directly to the device with the following command:

 	curl -skL https://raw.githubusercontent.com/UncleSam1966/VipAccess_GUI/master/runonce.tar.gz | tar -xzvf -

-Then run it manually with `./runonce`.
+	./runonce

 Note that the runonce script will delete itself when it's done.

 ## Usage
 - Run the VipAccess application either from the applications menu or desktop or favorites.